msourov/portfolio/README.md

-The first version of my [personal website](https://jfmartinez.dev).
 It's a simple portfolio website that showcases my projects and skills.
 It's built with [NextJS](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/).

 ## Installation :wrench: